 - Press the home button at the bottom of your screen and exit all the running apps.

-- If you are using an iOS 6 enabled phone, touch anywhere above the bottom group of icons and slide down.
-With iOS 6 and under, swipe on the home screen from left to right.
-A spotlight search screen will come up allowing you search anything on your device.
+- If you are using an iOS 6-enabled phone, touch anywhere above the bottom group of icons and slide down with iOS 6 and under; swipe on the home screen from left to right.
+A spotlight search screen will appear, allowing you to search anything on your device.

 - Finally, search for the “Cydia” app, minus the quotation marks.

 Alternatively, you can be able to find out whether or not your device has been jailbroken through default applications.
-Once you jailbreak your iPhone some of the default Apps will disappear therefore confirming a jailbreak to have successfully occurred.
+Once you jailbreak your iPhone, some of the default Apps will disappear, confirming a jailbreak to have successfully occurred.